 The IASR covers general, information and communication, employment, transportation, and built environment standards.
-Accessibility Plans are referenced in the general requirements of the IASR.
+The general requirements of the IASR are in reference to Accessibility Plans.
 Accessibility Plans are to be reviewed at least once every five years, and municipalities are to prepare an annual status report on the progress of measures taken to implement the strategy in the Accessibility Plan.